machadoit/codacy-staticcheck/docs/tool-description.md

-Staticcheck is a state of the art linter for the Go programming language.
+Staticcheck is a state-of-the-art linter for the Go programming language.
 Using static analysis, it finds bugs and performance issues, offers simplifications, and enforces style rules.
+[Learn more](https://github.com/dominikh/go-tools)